Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 ### **TC NFR 2: API Response Time Validation**
 **Scenario**
-Check if API responses are within an acceptable range.
+Ensure API response times are within an acceptable range.

 **Given**
 - The backend server is running.
 - OpenSearch is accessible.

 **When**
-- API requests for CRUD operations are triggered.
+- API requests for CRUD operations are executed.

 **Then**
 - API should respond within 200-500ms under normal load.
-- Response should not exceed 1s even under peak load.
+- Response time should not exceed 1s, even under peak load.

 **Testing Outputs**
 (API response times recorded from testing tools)